top of page

 The Role of Consistency in Training

-One golden rule of dog training is consistency.
+Consistency is a golden rule of dog training.
 Use the same commands, tone, and rewards to avoid confusing your pet.
-If “sit” works for greeting guests one week, don’t switch to “down” the next.
+If “sit” works for greeting guests one week, don't switch to “down” the next.
 Mixed signals can derail progress and frustrate both you and your dog.

-Every household member and frequent guest should also stick to the same rules.
-If some people allow jumping while others don’t, your dog won’t know what’s acceptable.
+Involve every household member and frequent guest in the training.
+If some allow jumping while others do not, your dog won’t know what’s acceptable.
 Agree on a plan with everyone involved and stay consistent.

 Using Positive Reinforcement